 Village gateway

-Village gateways are usually found on the approaches to built up areas where the speed limit signs and town/village nameplates can be incorporated to give maximum impact to approaching drivers.
+Village gateways are usually found on the approaches to built up areas where the speed limit signs and town or village nameplates can be incorporated to alert approaching drivers.

 The signs may be placed on high profile backing boards and when introduced with new road markings, remind drivers that they are entering an area which requires extra special attention.